asafkar/deep_shadow/README.md

 We used https://clear.ml/ for tracking our experiments - it can be used by installing it and using the use_clearml flag.

+## Shadow Estimation Model
+For the shadow estimation model from the appendix, refer here https://github.com/asafkar/ps_shadow_extract

 ## Dataset Used in Paper
 Download the data from https://faculty.runi.ac.il/toky/Pub/DeepShadowData.zip and unzip to ./data The data contains the six objects used in the paper, and their corresponding